mui/material-ui/docs/data/base/components/select/select.md

 ### Multi-select

-The `MultiSelectUnstyled` component lets your users select multiple options from the list.
+The Unstyled Multi-select component lets your users select multiple options from the list.

 ```js
 import { MultiSelectUnstyled } from '@mui/base/SelectUnstyled';